How Much Deposit Do I Need for Car Finance?

 How does car finance work with a deposit?

 A car finance deposit is pretty similar to any other type of deposit you might be required to pay.
-It's fairly typical to be asked to pay a deposit before taking out a new finance deal, regardless of the asset you're buying.
+You may be asked to pay a deposit before taking out a new finance deal, regardless of the car you're buying.

-The likelihood is that you'll have paid a deposit for something before.
+In the past, you may have paid a deposit for something before.
 A car finance deposit works in much the same way - you'll pay an upfront sum of money to secure the sale of your vehicle.
 Once your deposit is paid, the dealer will save your car for you, providing you still want to carry on with your purchase.
 However, your deposit isn’t just about holding your car.
-It also enables you to receive a cheaper finance agreement and save money, as you’re technically paying part of the cost of your car loan upfront.
+It also enables you to receive a cheaper finance agreement which could save money on your monthly payments, as you’re technically paying part of the cost of your car loan upfront.

 Is a car finance deposit refundable?

-In most cases, your car finance deposit will not be refundable.
-If you decide you don't want to go ahead with your finance agreement, you'll usually lose your money.
+In some cases, your car finance deposit may not be refundable, but this is lender dependent, so it's a good idea to check.
+If you decide you don't want to go ahead with your finance agreement, in some cases this means you could lose your money.
 However, your deposit will be held against the value of your vehicle - the more you pay upfront, the less you'll pay later on.

 Find out more about your car buying rights here.